ealush/vest/packages/n4s/docs/compound.md

 ```
 ## enforce.allOf() - all/and validations :id=allOf

-Sometimes we need to make sure that a value for a set of rules, `all` lets us validate that a value passes _all_ of the supplied rules.
+`allOf` lets us validate that a value passes _all_ of the supplied rules or templates.

+enforce(value).allOf(
+  enforce.isArray(),
+  enforce.longerThan(2)
+);

+This can be even more useful when combined with shapes and templates:

 ```js
 const User = enforce.template(